By Site Architecture

 Don Roy

 Don Roy of Site Architecture has had an award-winning career both as a key design collaborator in successful architectural firms and managing his own practice.
-He is a personable architectural designer who focuses on creating a warm relationship with clients in a trustworthy and authentic way.
+He is a personable architect who focuses on creating a warm relationship with clients in a trustworthy and authentic way.
 Don’s vision is that the designer/client relationship should result in a built interpretation of their personality, aspiration, and dreams.

 After travelling Europe, Don studied in Wellington in the early 2000s and relished learning design, art and theory.
 These disciplines continue to inform his architectural design practice.
 He is drawn to architectural movements such as Bauhaus, De Stijl, Group Architects and the Case Study Houses.
 Don is inspired by the essence of the conceptual idea shaping the built architectural plan, form, and architectural detailing, which informs his own creative process.
 He is particularly drawn to complex sites which challenge the design brief to respond in quirky ways.